MarcoSteinke/football_analysis/docs/main.md

 To "tackle" this problem, we may detect this event and check the distance between the `passer` and the `receiver`, because if this distance is relatively low, this may indicate that the ball possession was interrupted due to a tackle.

+**Known issue**:

+* This method uses frames to define a minimum ball possession to reduce false positives, but due to different cameras being used to record games, different framerates will break this method of determining the ball possession
+* Long passes cross a lot of players over a greater amount of frames which can lead to ball possession errors
+* The player number may be incorrectly determined which results in passes to the player him- or herself
+* Ball speed could be used to determine passes rather than a sequence of frames
+* The passes need to be joined into the report.
+Therefore the frame numbers must be respected

 ## 5. Building Block View

 ### 5.1.
 Overall System Architecture